vivekrokadi/ocean-computer-institute/README.md

 ✅ SEO helps the institute appear on Google when users search for terms like:
 - *Computer Institute in Ichalkaranji*
 - *Tally or DOA courses ichalkaranji*
-- *Best MS Office training in Kolhapur region*, etc.
+- *Best MS Office training in Ichalkaranji region*, etc.

 ---